 The proposed Project would involve improvements to the RSAs in the northern airfield, as well as pavement rehabilitation on Runway 6L-24R and Taxiway AA, and the realignment of taxiway hold bars.
 The proposed Project would not increase passenger or gate capacity, and would not increase flights and/or aircraft operations at LAX.
 The main objective of the proposed Project is to comply with the Transportation, Treasury, Housing and Urban Development, the Judiciary, The District of Columbia, and Independent Agencies Appropriations Act (Public Law 109-115)1, which states that all RSAs at 14 CFR Part 139 airports must meet FAA design standards to the extent practicable by December 31, 2015.
-LAWA has identified improvements that can be implemented by December 31, 2015 to bring the Runway 6L-24R RSA into compliance with FAA design criteria and to make improvements to the Runway 6R-24L RSA.
+LAWA has identified improvements that can be implemented by December 31, 2015 to bring the Runway 6L-24R RSA.
 Other objectives of the proposed Project are: